 CLI’s goal of making Austin ISD an arts-rich district starts at the campus.
 Each campus in the Creative Learning Initiative receives ongoing support in three key areas:

-Creative learning is a technique that teachers use to increase the rigor of instruction in all subject areas by using specific techniques from drama, visual arts, music, movement and digital media.
+Creative Teaching is an instructional approach that teachers use to increase the rigor of instruction in all subject areas by using specific techniques from drama, visual arts, music, movement and digital media.
 These techniques engage students and require them to think deeply about what they are learning, and data shows that creative learning improves students’ test scores and engagement.
 Teachers are given professional development and one-on-one coaching support to deepen their understanding of the strategies and develop new, innovative areas for implementation.

-Dance, drama, music and visual arts provide essential academic, artistic and personal skills for all young people.
-In partnership with the Fine Arts Department, the Creative Learning Initiative works to ensure all students have access to the arts throughout their school career, and are learning the important skills embedded in the arts.
+Dance, drama, media, music and visual arts provide essential academic, artistic and personal skills for all young people.
+In partnership with the Visual & Performing Arts Department, the Creative Learning Initiative works to ensure all students have access to the arts throughout their school career, and are learning the important skills embedded in the arts.

 Community Arts Partnerships

-Through CLI, each participating school receives funding for students to experience arts in the community.
+Through CLI, each participating school receives Community Arts Partner funding for students to experience arts in the community.
+Community arts partnerships expand the scope of teachers and the horizons of students.
+Each arts experience provides a unique set of connections to curriculum, creative thinking, and cultural heritage.
 Students can study in museums, see performances from professional actors or musicians, or learn from a teaching artist that connects their art form to what’s happening in the classroom.

-Partnerships with Austin artists and community arts organizations are vital in helping AISD move from being arts-involved to being an arts-rich school district.
+Partnerships with Austin artists and community arts organizations are vital in helping AISD move from being an arts-involved to an arts-rich school district.